-Assignments are varied and enriching, and have included working with farmers, celebrities, Gurkhas, dancers, moth experts, musicians, gold medallists, helicopter pilots, poets, fashion models, and castle owners.
+Assignments are varied and enriching, and have included working with farmers, celebrities, Gukhas, dancers, moth experts, musicians, gold medallists, helicopter pilots, poets, fashion models, and castle owners.
 Billie’s work takes her all over the place: up mountains, under waterfalls, wading through mud and rivers and sheep, and along canals and bustling city streets.

 She takes commissions for family portraits, informal weddings and parties, where her natural, informal style sets her apart from the standard approach to these occasions.

 Billie and her husband moved from London to the Welsh borders in 2003, and they have two daughters.

 On location in West Cork, Ireland